 - You have not attempted to change a minor/elective medical or other appointment that falls on the same day as your exam.

-Complete and submit a Deferring a Formal Examination application form with the required supporting documentation before or no later than three university working days after the date of the exam.
+Complete and submit an Application to Sit a Deferred Exam (Student login required) with the required supporting documentation before or no later than three university working days after the date of the exam.

 If you are feeling sick on the day of the exam, do not sit the exam.
 See a medical practitioner as soon as possible, obtain a medical certificate and apply for a deferred exam.
 If you attend the exam and cannot finish due to illness, you will not be able to apply for a deferred exam.